 I’ve scratched the surface of what’s possible with Rails and the Ruby language, but after I got over the initial learning curve, I dropped into a world of delight.
 Applications are fast and easy to build, and I legitimately look forward to opening up my text editor and dropping into the application.
 I haven’t felt this since I was learning React.

 Indie devs, give Rails a try.
-It might be older than some other options, but it’s even more elegant, and it’s probably the tool you need.
+It might be older than some other options, but it’s extremely elegant, still active, and probably the tool you need.

 At the time, I’d heard that Ruby was a beautiful language. ↩︎